Chapter 44

 "[20] The LORD replied, "I have forgiven them, as you asked.
 [21] Nevertheless, as surely as I live and as surely as the glory of the LORD fills the whole earth, [22] not one of the men who saw my glory and the miraculous signs I performed in Egypt and in the desert but who disobeyed me and tested me ten times-- [23] not one of them will ever see the land I promised on oath to their forefathers.
 No one who has treated me with contempt will ever see it.
 [24] But because my servant Caleb has a different spirit and follows me wholeheartedly, I will bring him into the land he went to, and his descendants will inherit it."

-At the completion of the 40 years of wandering in the wilderness the older generation of Israel's exodus had perished.
-To prepare the new, younger generation for their entry into the promised land Moses gave them council for their conduct and behavior.
-For this study we will only read the following excerpt from Moses dissertation.
+After 40 years of wandering in the wilderness the older generation of Israel's exodus had perished.
+To prepare the new, younger generation for their entry into the Promised Land, Moses gave them council for their conduct and behavior.
+For this study we will only read the following introduction from Moses dissertation with respect to God’s dealing with Israel.

 Deuteronomy 29:2-4